 Unlike previous posts, we are not detailing every component release this time; the sheer number of them (around 60!) would result in a very long read!

 - Help complete the documentation migration!

 - You can help with the MVC milestone; the linked page provides plenty of detail on how you can assist.

 - Search for help wanted or EasyFix issues (most of the latter are documentation).

-Many thanks to all the contributors who have provided feedback, patches, reviews, or releases these past two weeks!
+Many thanks to all the contributors who have provided feedback, patches, reviews, or releases since the last update!